 We may from time to time drop into tutorials for quality assurance, safeguarding and feedback purposes.
-We will contact tutors and volunteers prior to doing so to confirm.
-This is a vital part of ensuring effective delivery, so we require our tutors and volunteers to be cooperative with these requests.
+Tutorials may be dropped into in real time or viewed as a recording, and we will aim to contact tutors and volunteers prior to doing so to confirm which tutorial will be viewed.
+This is a vital part of ensuring effective delivery, and we reserve the right to conduct a drop-in without prior notice where concerns have been raised.